valexande/MindSpacesPUC1-2/README.md

 puc 2 folder contains everything about the needs of puc2 such as the ontology, the integration mechanism, the 8 queries related to this part of the knowlegde graph, and the examples from the fusion.

 evaluation folder contains the evaluation for the information retrieval mechanism, and the competecny questions.

+An extra folder for new data required for the reviews of KER, was created, namely the file `extra evaluation`.